Step 4: Full court hearing

 - if you were treated by a doctor or medical professional.

 If you have any pictures of your injuries, medical reports, or police reports, bring them to court with you.
-See our Preparing Your Case page for ways you can show the judge that you were abused.
+See our At the Hearing page for ways you can show the judge that you were abused.

 If the abuser shows up to the hearing with a lawyer, you may ask the judge to postpone the hearing to a later date to give you some time to get a lawyer to represent you.
 Even if the abuser doesn’t have a lawyer, you may wish to bring one with you to the hearing to help present your case to the judge.
 See the Oregon Finding a Lawyer page for contact information for legal services organizations in your area.
 If the abuser does not show up for the hearing, the judge may still grant you a restraining order for up to one year, or the judge may order a new hearing date.4